Uiedbook/Naxtjs/README.md

 ## What is Naxtjs?

-Naxt is a library framework for server side rendering.
+Naxtjs is a javascript lib for server rending html similar to htmx.

-Naxt is fast, and performant and is just 5KB.
+But Naxtjs is rather light weight and simple. let see.

-Unlike htmx and qwirk, naxt only add 900 bytes of javascript to hydrate the dom and handle reactivity.
+Naxt only add <900 bytes of javascript to hydrate the dom and handle reactivity.

-This makes naxt very efficient.

 Naxt follows the [VJS specification](https://github.com/Uiedbook/cradova/blob/main/VJS_spec)

-Please naxt work exactly like htmx but this docs is not complete to demostrate it yet.

-If you want quick info check out our telegram group.
+If you want support my telegram group (link below).

 ## Installation